cwilling/pvc/README.md

 ```
 On completion, _pcv_ should display something like `NOTE: latest version is 2.2.5.1`, depending on whatever the latest version actually is.
 If it instead responds with `NOTE: latest version is undefined`, then something has gone wrong and it's time to start debugging ...

+### Example 2 - a multi project repo

+Many repositories host multiple projects e.g. github, sourceforge, pypi etc., and these can generally be supported by a single module file.
+Recall that although we developed [Example 1](#example-1-\--a-single-project-repo) as a single project repository, the VideoLAN site actually hosts a number of projects which can be seen as a directory listing with an ordinary at [https://download.videolan.org/pub/videolan/](https://download.videolan.org/pub/videolan/).
+Conveniently, the layout within those different project directories is similar to that in the _vlc_ directory which we've already coded for.
+The _urlbase_ was not needed in the first example since all the relevant information for the single project being addressed in a single directory.
+However if we made a module file for a new _videolan_ type where the _reqpath_ could be set according the value of the _urlbase_, we would have a mechanism to query any of the VideoLAN hosted projects.